Yui010206/CREMA/README.md

 ## Download Models
 We initialize query tokens and FC layer for each MMQA in Multimodal Q-Former form pre-trained BLIP-2 model checkpoints.
-We pre-train MMQA-auido and MMQA-3D in CRMEA framework based on [AudioCaps](https://audiocaps.github.io/) and [3D-LLM](https://github.com/UMass-Foundation-Model/3D-LLM) data respectivaly.
+We pre-train MMQA-audio and MMQA-3D in CRMEA framework based on [AudioCaps](https://audiocaps.github.io/) and [3D-LLM](https://github.com/UMass-Foundation-Model/3D-LLM) data respectively.
 Both Multimodal Q-Former checkpoints will be released soon.